About the university

 City West campus - North Terrace, Adelaide

-In the heart of Adelaide’s west-end precinct, the City West campus offers programs in business, commerce, management, marketing, Australian and Indigenous studies, tourism and events, sports management, law, visual arts and design, urban and regional planning, and architecture, as well as Diploma and Foundation Studies pathway programs taught through UniSA College.
+In the heart of Adelaide’s west-end, the City West Campus offers programs in business, commerce, management, marketing, tourism and events, sports management, law, visual arts and design and architecture.
+This Campus is also home to UniSA College, offering alternative entry pathways into university.

 Magill campus – Lorne Avenue, Magill

-Located seven kilometres east of the city in a spacious parkland setting, Magill campus offers programs in education, communications, journalism and media, arts, psychology, social work and human services, international studies and languages.
+Located in the leafy eastern suburbs, just seven kilometres from the city, Magill Campus offers programs in education, communications and journalism, media arts, arts, psychology, social work, human services and languages.

 Mawson Lakes campus - Mawson Lakes Boulevard, Mawson Lakes

-Mawson Lakes campus is adjacent to Technology Park Adelaide, home to over 100 companies spanning industries such as defence, engineering, aerospace and information technology.
+Mawson Lakes Campus is located next to Technology Park Adelaide - home to over 100 companies spanning industries such as defence, engineering, aerospace and information technology.
 By train, it’s approximately 20 minutes from the city, or less on an express train.
-The campus offers programs in computing and information technology, engineering, aviation, applied science and environmental science, advanced materials and education.
+The Campus offers programs in engineering, information technology, aviation, applied science, environmental science and education.